Sarah J. Townsend

 My first monograph was The Unfinished Art of Theater: Avant-Garde Intellectuals in Mexico and Brazil (Northwestern UP, 2018), which was short-listed for the Modernist Studies Association First Book Prize and received an Honorable Mention for the Best Best Book in the Humanities Prize (2018) awarded by the Mexico Section of the Latin American Studies Association.
 In collaboration with Diana Taylor I also co-edited Stages of Conflict: A Critical Anthology of Latin American Theater and Performance (U of Michigan P, 2008), and more recently Vinay Dharwadker and I co-edited a special issue of Comparative Literature Studies titled Redesigning Modernities: Infrastructures, Ecologies, and Emancipatory Openings (September 2023).

 This last publication grew out Redesigning Modernities, a collaborative grant-funded project led by the School of Global Languages and Literatures at Penn State that I facilitated in 2019-2020.
 For several years I also organized the annual Hemispheric Americas lecture series, as well as events such as a teach-in on the fires in the Amazon and a lecture and workshop on “Black Narratives in Brazilian Comics” by the Brazilian graphic novelist Marcelo d’Salete.
-I’m currently the Honors Advisor for Spanish and serve on the College of Liberal Arts Undergraduate Studies Committee.
+I currently serve on the College of Liberal Arts Undergraduate Studies Committee and the Graduate Council.
+I’m also a member of the Editorial Collective for the journal Comparative Literature Studies.

 TEACHING